contentful/contentful-export/README.md

 You can create your own configuration file based on the [_example-config.json_](example-config.json) file.

-### Exported Data
+### Exported data

-This is an overview of the data exported.
+This is an overview of the exported data:

 ```json
 {